Ina’s sausage and lentil soup is an incredibly delicious, hearty, and filling lentil soup with kielbasa and lots of veggies.

 - 3 cups medium diced celery (8 stalks)

 - 3 cups medium diced carrots (4 to 6 carrots)

 - 1 lb kielbasa, cut in half lengthwise and sliced ⅓-inch thick

 - 2 tbsp dry red wine or red wine vinegar

 - Freshly grated Parmesan, for serving

 - In a large bowl, cover the lentils with boiling water and allow to sit for 15 minutes.
 Drain.

 - Add the chicken stock, tomato paste, and drained lentils, cover, and bring to a boil.
 Reduce the heat and simmer uncovered for 1 hour, or until the lentils are cooked through and tender.
-Check the seasonings.
+Check the seasonings and adjust as needed.
 Add the kielbasa and red wine and simmer until the kielbasa is hot.
 Serve drizzled with olive oil and sprinkled with grated Parmesan.